cs301-2023-g3t3/admin-portal-main/README.md

 <img style="background:white" src="./.github/images/header.png"></img>

 ## Description
-This Admin Portal built for Ascenda Loyalty is a highly scalable and highly available solution for internal admin staff to handle users and their points accounts.
+This Admin Portal System built for Ascenda Loyalty is a highly scalable and highly available solution for internal admin staff to handle users and their points accounts.
 We mainly utilised a serverless architecture to deploy our microservices as AWS Lambda Functions.
+We also utilised a variety of AWS services in our architecture to enable a robust and extensible system.

 ## Solution Architecture